josipmusa/jaica/README.md

-# JAICA - AI-Powered Codebase Analysis & Chat Assistant
+# JAICA - Just An Intelligent Code Assistant or Jopa AI Coding Assistant

-JAICA (Just An Intelligent Code Assistant) is an advanced codebase analysis tool that combines **vector-based semantic search**, **graph-based structural reasoning**, and **LLM capabilities** to provide intelligent answers about your code.
+JAICA is an AI-powered codebase analysis and chat assistant that combines **vector-based semantic search**, **graph-based structural reasoning**, and **LLM capabilities** to provide intelligent answers about your code.
 It ingests codebases into vector and graph databases, enabling both semantic retrieval and structural analysis for comprehensive code understanding.

 ## 🌟 Key Features